yulin-ye/cryptocurrencies-market/README.md

 3. Run 'npm i'

 4. Run 'npm start', then open http://localhost:3000 in the browser and you will see my app is running.

+5. Run 'npm test' if you are going to test the functionality of my code.